ZeppyTube/Zeppy-Tube-Official-Texture-Pack/README.md

 - -Changed chainmail helment texture to Rina board.
 #

-For any issues, join my discord server and report it in "#minecraft-help" and I'll maybe fix it.
+For any issues, join my discord server and report it in "#help-or-report" and I'll maybe fix it.
 Discord link: https://discord.com/invite/DuhzQWs26X